ecosystemai/ecosystem-algorithms/README.md

 ## What is Ecosystem Algorithms?

-Ecosystem Algorithms business layer on top of Ecosystem Notebooks, demonstrating how to effectively use and impletment different business cases.
+Ecosystem Algorithms business layer on top of Ecosystem Notebooks, demonstrating how to effectively use and implement different business cases.

 ## Requirements